haren2312/kubernetes-course/_exercises/09-security_fundamentals/04-exploring_api_resources.md

 ## Conclusion

 Great job!
 By following this guide, you should be well on your way to understanding how to explore and interact with Kubernetes API resources.
 Remember, the key takeaway is to familiarize yourself with the API documentation, as it is an essential tool for working with Kubernetes.
 Keep practicing, and don’t hesitate to explore more resources to deepen your understanding!
 Happy learning! 🚀

-## Lecture Description

-In this lecture, we explore the Kubernetes API documentation, focusing on different API resources such as deployments and replica sets.
-We learn how to use `kubectl` commands to list available resources in a cluster, filter by API groups, and understand the various actions permitted on these resources.
-This session aims to enhance your familiarity with the Kubernetes API structure and improve your interaction with Kubernetes resources.